 Guinea pigs are popular pets and for a good reason.
 They are cute, cuddly, and make great companions!
 And if you think about getting a guinea pig you may want to know more about how it grows.

-In this article, we will discuss everything about the guinea pig life cycle, from when they're born to when they get old, and everything in between.
+Read on to learn about the guinea pig life cycle, from when they're born to when they get old, and everything in between.
 You'll also find some tips, like the best time to breed guinea pigs.

 Life stages of a guinea pig